processing-js/processing-js/README.md

 This is the compilation repository for Processing.js, building the processing.js library from a series of modules, rather than existing as one large file as was the case in version 1.4.1 and earlier.

+**note:** this is not the repository for Processing, the language and IDE.
+Processing itself is hosted over at https://github.com/processing/processing.

 Getting Processing.js
 ---------------------